Nwanyeruwa: Early life

 Although her date of birth and location of birth is unknown, it has been speculated by some historians that Nwanyeruwa was born in Igboland, a region which covers most of Southeast Nigeria.
-Nwanyeruwa was a woman of the Oloko tribe in Nigeria.
+Nwanyeruwa was a woman of the Oloko region in Nigeria.
 As the typical gender roles of the Igbo culture were reversed as opposed to Western culture, Nwanyeruwa essentially acted as the paramount authority within the home.
 Sometime before 1929, Nwanyeruwa had married an Igbo man named Ojim, who had died some time before that year.

 Role in the Women's War

-The Women's War, also termed the Aba Women's Riot by the British, was sparked by a dispute between Nwanyeruwa and a man, Mark Emereuwa, who was helping to make a census of the people living in the town controlled by the Warrant, Okugo.
+Ogu umunwanyi or the Women's War was sparked by a dispute between Nwanyeruwa and a man, Mark Emereuwa, who was helping to make a census of the people living in the town controlled by the Warrant Chief, Okugo.
 Nwanyeruwa was of Ngwa ancestry, and had been married in the town of Oloko.
 In Oloko, the census was related to taxation, and women in the area were worried about who would tax them, especially during the period of hyperinflation in the late 1920s.
 The financial crash of 1929 impeded women's ability to trade and produce so they sought assurance from the colonial government that they would not to be required to pay taxes.
 Faced with a halt in their political demands, the women settled that they would not pay taxes nor have their property appraised.